junjypark/CLEAN/README.md

 <div id='id-background'/>

 ### Background
 CLEAN supports group-level clusterwise inference for neuroimaging data registered in the cortical surface.
-Key components of the CLEAN include
+Key components of CLEAN include

 * an explicit brain-wise spatial covariance modeling of neuroimaging data,
 * resampling approaches (sign-flipping or permutation) to control family-wise error rate, and